davidissamattos/rfidPIbox/README.md

 ### Add new albums:

-1. create a folder with an album name without space.
+1. Create a folder with an album name without space.
 All music for the album should be there.
-2. create a playlist (*.m3u) with the same name as the album/folder and ending with .m3u.
+2. Create a playlist (*.m3u) with the same name as the album/folder and ending with .m3u extension
-    * OBS: playlists created with VLC have a %20 instead of space for music name.
+    * OBS: playlists created with VLC have a `%20` instead of space for music name.
 Replace all if needed.
 3. Place this album folder in the music folder of the software (set with the environment variable)
+    * To copy with ssh: `scp -r ./music/ pi@192.168.1.213:~/`
-3. Write the payload "{"album": "album_name"}" to the NFC card (with NFC Tools for Desktop on Mac or any other alternative)
+4. Write the payload `"{"album": "album_name"}"` to the NFC card (with NFC Tools for Desktop on Mac or any other alternative)

+### To update the software

+1. Go to the rfidPibox
+   * `cd rfidPibox`
+2. Update the code
+   * `git pull`
+3. Restart process with pm2
+   * ``

+## Dev
+### Commands to run:

+* build application `node run-script clean-build`
+  * clean the `build` directory
+  * Compile the Typescript into JS
+* run application `node run-script run-dev`
+  * clean the `build` directory
+  * Compile the Typescript into JS
+  * Runs using a dev configuration

+For other npm scripts see the package.json file